sjentsch/lsjDocs/Ch06/Ch06_DataHandling_3.rst

 you can save and then apply across multiple variables (assuming you had more variables like this in your data file), first in the spreadsheet editor select (i.e., click) the variable you want to use to initially create the transformation.
-In our example thit is ``likert.raw``.
+In our example this is ``likert.raw``.
 Next click the ``Transform`` button in the jamovi ``Data`` tab, and you will see something like :numref:`fig-transform1`.